jeebonAI/deck/long-version.md

 *Note: These are illustrative projections reflecting the phased strategy and incorporating churn assumptions.
 MAU figures represent estimated year-end active users, net of churn.
 Revenue and Profit/Burn figures are approximate based on MAU, conversion, and ARPPU assumptions.
 Profitability is projected starting in Year 4 as scaled net growth drives revenue significantly past costs.
 Actual figures depend on execution, market dynamics, and actual churn/conversion rates.*

 **Focus Narrative:** Our financial strategy follows a deliberate path: **Year 1** is dedicated to building a robust platform and achieving product maturity, validated by an initial 10k MAU base. **Year 2** focuses on implementing and refining our freemium monetization model (with multiple planned tiers) with early adopters, ensuring value fit before scaling.
 From **Year 3 onwards**, the focus shifts decisively to aggressive global growth ("Hyper Growth" in Y4/Y5), leveraging the validated platform, established monetization, and powerful network effects.
-These projections account for anticipated user churn, though we expect lower rates due to Jiboni's integrated utility and network stickiness.
+These projections account for anticipated user churn, though we expect lower rates due to Jeebon's integrated utility and network stickiness.
 This phased approach requires initial investment but sets the stage for significant net MAU growth, revenue acceleration, and profitability by Year 4, with potential for additional revenue streams in the future.
 Our lean operational model enhances capital efficiency throughout.

 This phased strategy outlines a deliberate path from foundational development and careful monetization to sustainable global expansion, balancing initial investment with long-term value creation based on engaged users.

-## **The Ask: Fueling Jiboni's Vision for Meaningful Connection**
+## **The Ask: Fueling Jeebon's Vision for Meaningful Connection**

-To complete core product development, execute the initial go-to-market strategy, cover essential operational costs, and provide founder runway for the critical first 6-12 months, Jiboni is seeking **\[$250,000 \- $500,000\]** in Pre-Seed funding.
+To complete core product development, execute the initial go-to-market strategy, cover essential operational costs, and provide founder runway for the critical first 6-12 months, Jeebon is seeking **\[$250,000 \- $500,000\]** in Pre-Seed funding.
 This amount reflects the lean operational model and focuses investment on achieving key launch milestones.

 **Use of Funds (12-18 months):**